Snow White (2025 film): Writing

 In October 2024, Zegler explained that the film would feature an altered origin for Snow White's name, with the character being named as an homage to the weather on the night of her birth, after surviving a snowstorm with her parents, a narrative element she stated was inspired by a previous adaptation of the fairy tale.
 She also faced criticism for comments about modernizing the titular character, particularly regarding the prince's role.
 At D23 Expo 2022, she stated:

 The original cartoon came out in 1937 and very evidently so.
 There's a big focus on her love story with a guy who literally stalks her.
 Weird!
 Weird.
 So we didn't do that this time.
 We have a different approach to what I'm sure a lot of people will assume is a love story just because we cast a guy in the movie, Andrew Burnap, great dude. […] But it's really not about her love story at all, which is really, really wonderful. […] All of Andrew's scenes could get cut, who knows?
 It's Hollywood, baby!

 Some criticized these changes as overly feminist, while others accused Zegler of misrepresenting feminism.
-David Hand, son of the original film's co-director, called the remake "insulting".
-The controversy prompted The Daily Wire to announce a competing adaptation, though production stalled after star Brett Cooper's 2024 departure.
+David Hale Hand, son of the original film's co-director David Hand, called the remake "insulting".
+The controversy prompted The Daily Wire to announce a competing adaptation titled Snow White and the Evil Queen for their then-newly-launched kids‑streaming platform Bentkey, though it was later scrapped after star Brett Cooper's 2024 departure from the company.
 Zegler later clarified that the film would still include a love story, expressing sadness that her comments were misunderstood.

-In January 2022, actor Peter Dinklage, who has a form of dwarfism, criticized the film for remaking a "backwards story about seven dwarfs living in a cave together".
+In January 2022, actor Peter Dinklage, who has a form of dwarfism, criticised the film for remaking a "backwards story about seven dwarfs living in a cave together".
 Disney responded that "to avoid reinforcing stereotypes from the original animated film," they were "taking a different approach with these seven characters and have been consulting with members of the dwarfism community."
 Dinklage's comments drew mixed reactions from other actors with dwarfism, including Jeff Brooks, Katrina Kemp, and Dylan Postl, who felt Dinklage may have been denying roles to people with dwarfism.